 Now and then on this blog I dip into game theory- the mathematical and logical exploration of why people follow different strategies in different circumstances.
-Game-theory touches the part of me that loves ideas, enjoys mathematics... it speaks to my inner geek.
+Game theory touches the part of me that loves ideas, enjoys mathematics, plays with models... it speaks to my inner geek.
 However understanding the drivers of human behaviour is also highly practical, critical even, for anyone taking an outcome based approach to development.
 For me development is all about what people do, why and what might get them to act differently.
 Game theory can often unpack non-ideal human behaviour when better answers seem so obvious- which happens a lot out there in the real world.

 Real world games are much more like cards or squash- within a court, a card table or a market area one decides what to do based on all previous moves in this game, memory of how other games have played out, what is in my hand right now, and what I think all other players in the space will do in the future.
 Its dynamic too, my hand changes every move, points change as the game plays out, other hands change.
 An Indian farmer deciding to start organic farming integrates a lot into a dynamic game to make that decision.
 So too a village kid deciding to take up guerrilla warfare back when I was a MSF doctor in Colombia.
 So many people we work with have few options in their 'decision making hands'- none of them trumps.
 One role of development is to make more choices available to poor people.